 A million dollars might seem like a large policy.
 However, when you look at your overall financial picture, factor in how much money would no longer be available to support your family and the expenses you are leaving behind, a million dollar life insurance policy might make more sense.

-Contact a local member agent today to compare million dollar life insurance quotes and learn how to make sure your family is financially secure.
+Contact a local independent agent today to compare million dollar life insurance quotes and learn how to make sure your family is financially secure.